-As of September 30, 2021, no options were available for granting of Awards under the 2009 Plan.
+As of September 30, 2022 and 2021, no options were available for granting of Awards under the 2009 Plan.
+The Company's 2009 Incentive Compensation Plan expired on October 1, 2021.
+There are no other existing equity compensation plans and arrangements previously approved by security holders as of September 30, 2022.